Brendan Schaub: Stand-up comedy

 After retiring from mixed martial arts in 2014, Schaub began pursuing a stand-up comedy career.
-At first, he toured and performed with Bryan Callen until August 10, 2016, when he debuted as a solo comedian at The Comedy Store in Los Angeles, California.
-In January 2019 Brendan Schaub filmed his first ever Showtime comedy special, You'd Be Surprised, which debuted on May 18, 2019.
-Schaub released his second comedy special available through streaming on YouTube titled The Gringo Papi on April 28, 2022.
+He toured and performed with Bryan Callen until August 10, 2016, when he debuted as a solo comedian at The Comedy Store in Los Angeles, California.
+In January 2019, Schaub filmed his first Showtime comedy special, You'd Be Surprised, which debuted on May 18, 2019.
+Schaub released his second comedy special, available through streaming on YouTube, titled The Gringo Papi, on April 28, 2022.

-You'd Be Surprised and The Gringo Papi were received negatively from online users, receiving review scores of 1/10 and 1.1/10, respectively, from user votes on IMDb.

 Television and film

+In 2012, Schaub appeared as a guest star on the television series Ghost Adventures during their lockdown investigation.

 In 2016, Schaub and Callen released a sketch comedy series on iTunes titled The Fighter and the Kid 3D.

 Schaub made his feature film debut in the 2016 movie Range 15.

-In 2015, Schaub appeared on the television series MythBusters to help test a myth related to video games.
+In 2015, he appeared on the television series MythBusters to help test a myth related to video games.